slackapi/java-slack-sdk/docs/english/guides/getting-started-with-bolt.md

 This guide explains how to start your first Bolt app.

-If you're not yet familiar with Slack app development in general, we recommend reading the [Slack API docs]().
+If you're not yet familiar with Slack app development in general, we recommend reading the [API docs](/).

 ---
 ## Setting up your project {#project-setup}